Select Your Trip...

 So, what causes these cones to occur?
 Well, when our islands were young, molten lava flowed beneath the surface of the ocean through porous tubes.
 These tubes would also trap water within their rocky structure.
 When the flowing lava heated this water to temperatures in excess of 100 degrees Celsius, the water turned to steam and caused the earth to bulge and form a cone-like shape.
 Some of these cones would actually explode.
 Rock and cinder would spew into the sky and part of the cone's walls would collapse.
 Along with water-erosion, from ocean waves, this is what created the familiar crescent shape we know today as Molokini Crater.

-However, the Hawaiian people have a very different story of how the shape of Molokini was formed.
-Ancient legend tells of a tale that goes something along the lines of this story...
+The Hawaiian people have a very different view of how Molokini's unique shape was created.
+One ancient legends tells a tale that goes something along the lines of this...

-"Many sunsets ago, the powerful fire goddess Pele fell in love with a handsome Maui prince.
-Unfortunately, a lovely female mo'o, or gecko, also had eyes for the prince.
-Angered and jealous, the powerful goddess Pele took care of her competition by cutting this mo'o in two and turning her into stone.
-The head of Pele's rival is said to be a cinder cone near Makena Beach (known as Pu'u Ho'olai) and the gecko's tail forms what we know today as Molokini."
+"Many, many sunsets ago, the powerful fire-goddess "Pele" fell in love with a handsome Maui prince.
+Unfortunately, a lovely female mo‘o (or gecko) also had eyes for this handsome prince.
+Angered and jealous, the powerful goddess of the volcano, Pele, took care of her would-be rival by cutting this mo‘o in two and turning her into stone.
+As the two stone sections of the mo‘o scattered the head fell and became the cinder cone near Makena Beach (known as Pu‘u Ola‘i) and the curved gecko's tail fell into the ocean and became Molokini Crater."

 Whichever explanation you choose to embrace, Molokini remains at the top of the list of "must see" attractions when on Maui.
 The snorkeling is some of the best in all of Hawaii.
 But what makes this truly special is to be far off the coast of Maui, within the shelter and protection of Molokini's unique shape, seeing species of fish that normally you would never see when you snorkel along Maui's shoreline.